Logflare/ecto3_mnesia/README.md

 ```
 Then run the script with mix `mix run ./priv/repo/mnesia_migration.exs`

-Notice that the table before MUST be difined according to the defined Ecto schema
+Notice that the table before MUST be defined according to the corresponding schema
 ```
 defmodule MyApp.Context.Schema do
   ...